Plots

 Own Resources vs. External Financing

-Government Subsidy Programs and Grants
+Government Funding Programmes and Grants

 Alternative Financing Models